QUESTIONNAIRE 2, DISTRIBUTED TO

 3/ Concentration camp: the occupants are not necessarily sentenced to death.

-Extermination camps: exterminate, kill all the occupants (gas chambers...)
+Extermination camps: exterminate, kill all occupants (gas chambers...)

 4/ Yes, in general, but not the exact number of victims at Auschwitz.

-5/ That this story should not be forgotten, everyone must know what happened.
+5/ That this story must not be forgotten, everyone needs to know what happened.

 6/ Memory: duty not to forget this period.